 This UX checklist gives you a quick overview of UX designing.
-Brought to you by WANDR Studio, voted the top UX design agency in Los Angeles and San Francisco.
+Brought to you by WANDR, voted the top UX design agency in Los Angeles and San Francisco.

 Designing effective user experience (UX) is not an easy process.
 It involves a wide variety of components that need to work together to create a pleasing interface with the features needed by your users.

 When starting a new project, you may overlook some of the recommended best practices for UX design.
 To avoid this mistake, use a UX review.